jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

    To use this Direct Method, the simulator has to be running and the check mark “C2D-DM” has to be checked.

-In case you do not have a way to send the Direct Method requests, you can use Azure IoT Explorer.
+In case you do not have a way to send the Direct Method requests, you can use [Azure IoT Explorer](https://learn.microsoft.com/en-us/azure/iot-fundamentals/howto-use-iot-explorer?WT.mc_id=AZ-MVP-5004280).

 The payload takes the new interval (in seconds).

-5.4.2 Other direct methods
+### Other direct methods

 Talking about Direct Methods, the application includes a generic handler.